 Sitting in the 46-square-mile Cap Cana community that is a short drive from the airport—the largest privately held airport in the world—Punta Espada opened in 2006 and has incredible views with eight of its greens perched right on the Caribbean shore.

-Castle Pines is currently ranked 42nd on our latest 100 Greatest, with its highest rank being 28th in 2009.
+Castle Pines is currently ranked 48th on our latest 100 Greatest, with its highest rank being 28th in 2009.
 Our panelists give Castle Pines particular credit for being one of Jack's most playable, top-ranked courses.
-The course hosted the PGA Tour's event, The International, for 21 years, up until 2006, when it was removed from the schedule not being able to secure a sponsor.
+The course hosted the PGA Tour's event, The International, for 21 years, up until 2006, when it was removed from the schedule after not being able to secure a sponsor.

 This neighborhood of Long Island already had two of the world's best courses, National Golf Links of America and Shinnecock Hills, but the addition of Sebonack, sitting on 300 acres on the Peconic Bay, with clear views of National and Shinnecock, clinched this stretch of golf as one of the best in the world.
 Jack Nicklaus and Tom Doak collaborated on their 2006 design, as Ron Whitten put it, they were "on the same team, but not necessarily on the same page."
 Nonetheless, the end result is a great addition to the eastern edge of Long Island, forever a golf mecca.